Open to the Public

 Experience the beauty of the changing seasons at this ecologically significant southwestern Michigan preserve.

-Because this 1,449-acre preserve is one of the larger unfragmented woods in southern Michigan, it provides important habitat for many bird species, especially during spring and fall migration.
+Because this preserve is one of the larger unfragmented woods in southern Michigan, it provides important habitat for many bird species, especially during spring and fall migration.
 Many species can be observed in the mix of habitats found at Ross.
-Be sure to wear a hat and sunscreen as well as sturdy walking shoes or boots.
+Be sure to wear a hat and sunscreen as well as sturdy walking shoes or boots, and bring bug repellent.